Dear Maria

 Get Organized with a 200 Year Old Tool

-We humans are good at something called “,” or taking individual units and putting them together.
+We humans are good at something called “chunking,” or taking individual units and putting them together.
 For instance, we can comfortably “chunk” 7-9 numbers together and remember them.
 If our phone numbers were 15 digits long, we would have a lot harder time remembering them.
 Think of your social security number...
 9 digits.
 But how many of us know our credit card numbers?
 16 digits, not including that security number on the back.

 So, when we think of getting things done, “chunking” in small manageable groups works.
 Over chunking, on the other hand, overwhelms us.
 This is probably why we start to palpitate when “to do” lists fill a page.
 Our minds are not capable of putting that much information together.
 End result?
-For many of us, we feel and then experience inertia.
+For many of us, we feel overwhelmed and then experience inertia.

 So, with the New Year nipping at our heels, I thought “chunking” change into threes could make a lot of sense.
-One of the simplest and most powerful is “a place for everything and everything in its place.”
+One of the simplest and most powerful organizing tools is “a place for everything and everything in its place.”
 It seems that a minister and graduate of Yale, Charles Goodrich, can claim the first printed citation of this quote.
 Goodrich was also an author and member of the senate in Connecticut.
 Amazing, huh?
 One thing is for sure.
 “A place for everything” remains one of the most powerful organizing tools in the 200 hundred years since it was first recorded.
 (And, I suspect, a lot further back than that.
 Truth is truth, after all…)

 A great place to start...
 Do you have a spot for your keys?